langered/bosh-director-logs-parser/README.md

 ## Visualization

-The `csv` files are visualized with [Plotly R](https://plot.ly/r/) which generates an `html` file with four diagrams:
+The `csv` files are visualized with [Plotly R](https://plot.ly/r/) which generates an `html` page with four diagrams:

 * duration in ms per message
 * total number of sent messages over time